pbielak/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Graph Machine Learning
-- Graph Representation Learning
+- Representation Learning
 - Unsupervised Learning
 - Self-supervised Learning
-- Attributed Graphs

 # Education to show in About widget
 education: